Christy Brown: Cultural legacy

 Brown's magnum opus, Down All the Days was an ambitious project drawn largely from a playful expansion of My Left Foot; it also became an international best-seller, translated into 14 languages.
 The Irish Times reviewer Bernard Share claimed the work was "the most important Irish novel since Ulysses."
 Like James Joyce, Brown employed the stream-of-consciousness technique and sought to document Dublin's culture through the use of humour, accurate dialects and intricate character description.
 Down All the Days was followed by a series of other novels, including A Shadow on Summer (1972), Wild Grow the Lilies (1976) and A Promising Career (published posthumously in 1982).
 He also published three poetry collections: Come Softly to My Wake, Background Music and Of Snails and Skylarks.
 All the poems are included in The Collected Poems of Christy Brown.

 A film adaptation of My Left Foot directed by Jim Sheridan was produced in 1989 from a screenplay by Shane Connaughton.
 Daniel Day-Lewis stars as Brown and Brenda Fricker as his mother; both won Academy Awards for their performances.
 The film also received Academy Award nominations for Best Picture, Best Director, and Best Adapted Screenplay.

 Rock band The Pogues paid tribute to Christy Brown with a song titled "Down All the Days."
 It is the seventh track on their 1989 recording Peace and Love.
 Similarly, U2 released a song titled "Down All the Days" with the 20th anniversary edition of Achtung Baby.
 The Men They Couldn't Hang also wrote a song "Down All the Days" which appears on the Silver Town album also released in 1989.

+A previously unrecorded self-portrait painting by Christy Brown was included in two contemporary group exhibitions in 2025 and 2026 in Ireland, curated by independent curators and artists Paul Hallahan and Lee Welch.
+The painting was first exhibited publicly in the exhibition All Flowers in Time Bend Towards the Sun at the Coach House Gallery, Dublin Castle in February 2025.
+In this exhibition, Brown's historical work was shown alongside contemporary pieces by artists including Genieve Figgis, Elizabeth Peyton, Michael Warren and Eva Rothschild.
+The self-portrait was subsequently shown at The Model, Sligo as part of the group exhibition Songs to the Siren in January 2026.
+For this iteration, the painting was displayed alongside works by international and Irish modern figures, including Joyce Pensato, Sean Scully, Mark Leckey, Emma Roche and Jack B. Yeats.